“Would you live on Mars?”

-We provide water, weather protection, electricity, high-speed internet, and communal working spaces.
-It is easy to live comfortably and get work done while at Mars College.
+We construct a compound of communal structures framed with wood and pallet racks.
+We figure out water, weather protection, electricity, high-speed internet, and communal working spaces.
+We strive to live comfortably and get work done while at Mars College.
 With our basic needs met among a supportive community, we are free to pursue our passions.

 The first task for everyone coming to Mars is to figure out where to live.

 Van Conversions, RVs, Camper trailers and other spaceships make good domiciles on Mars.
 The more self contained and self reliant you are the more control you have over your welfare and happiness.
 If you’ve been dreaming about vanlife, Mars College is a good chance to build out a van or cargo trailer into a spaceship of your own.

 People flying in, or early on their nomad path without a home on wheels, can build / inhabit a pallet rack shelter.
 Pallet Rack shelters start as 12’ x 12’ platforms with a raised floor, ply roof and walls and mattress.
 A spartan beginning Martians can fill with the soft pleasures of their home world.

 We also have a few trailers, and may be able to connect those not ready for life on another planet with a room in Bombay.
 Supplies are limited and are best arranged in advance of coming.